Annual Dues, Fees & Assessments

 Mailing List Requests

-Requests for mailing lists must be provided in writing using the required Mailing List Application.
-Submissions are subject to review and approval by the Executive Director with a cost associated.
-The State Bar reserves the right to decline to sell mailing labels or lists to anyone and reserves the right to review all materials being mailed through use of such labels or lists.
-State Bar letterhead may not be used in connection with the marketing of products or services endorsed by the State Bar of Montana.
-Labels or lists may not be sold for political purposes and may be sold to commercial vendors only if the product or service is law-related, in good taste, and does not conflict with the purposes of the State Bar of Montana.
+The State Bar reserves the right to decline to sell mailing labels or lists to anyone and reserves the right to review all materials being mailed through the use of such labels or lists.
+State Bar letterhead may not be used in connection with marketing products or services endorsed by the State Bar of Montana.
+Labels or lists may not be sold for political purposes, fundraising, or marketing.
+They may be sold to commercial vendors only if the product or service is law-related, in good taste, and does not conflict with the purposes of the State Bar of Montana.
 Labels or lists may be sold for judicial campaigns.
-Decisions concerning the sale of labels or lists will be made by the Executive Director.
+The Executive Director will make decisions concerning the sale of labels or lists.
 Only the member’s name and mailing address will be provided.
-Email addresses will not be provided.
-Appeals concerning decisions of the Executive Director may be made to the Executive Committee.
+Email addresses will not be provided except for requests to improve practice management or court administration.
+Appeals concerning the decisions of the Executive Director may be made to the Executive Committee.
 [Policies of the Board of Trustees, State Bar of Montana Chapter 2-117]

 Membership Status Changes